-You can use the $\ensuremath{\text{Mouse Properties}}$ window to disable the touch pad or adjust their settings.
+You can use the Mouse Properties window to disable the touch pad and track stick or adjust their settings.

-- 1. Open the Control Panel, click Printers and Other Hardware, and then click Mouse.
-For information about the Control Panel, see Windows Help and Support Center. - 2.
+- You can use the Mouse Properties window to disable the touch pad or adjust their settings.
+Open the Control Panel, click Printers and Other Hardware, and then click Mouse.
+For information about the Control Panel, see the Windows Help and Support Center.
+To access the Help and Support Center, see Windows Help and Support Center. - 2.
 In the Mouse Properties window, click the Touch Pad tab to adjust touch pad settings. - 3.
 Click OK to save the settings and close the window.